 In our exploration of the datasets we have tested a variety of methods, which implement different ways of cost function minimization.
 This broadens the search area in the model space.
 Final models for the five datasets were based on Support Vector Machines, Normalized Radial Basis Functions and Nearest Neighbors approaches.
-Apart from these we have also tested SSV decision tree, IncNet [1] and Feature Space Mapping [2] classification algorithms.
+Apart from these we have also tested SSV decision tree, IncNet [Jankowski and Kadirkamanathan, 1997] and Feature Space Mapping [Adamczak et al., 1997] classification algorithms.
 The SSV is presented here because it was useful for building the feature selection parts of the models.